lierluis/667-web-server/README.md

 In order to run the web server, you'll have to modify the filepaths within the `httpd.conf` and `.htaccess` files to match your directory structure.

-To run the web server:
+Within the rubyserver/ directory, to run the web server:
 ```
-ruby rubyserver/server.rb
+ruby server.rb
 ```
 Then in a browser enter:
 ```